facontidavide/Bonxai/README.md

 # Benchmark (preliminary)

 Take these numbers with a grain of salt, since they are preliminary and benchmark is strongly influenced by the way the data is stored.
 Anyway, they gave you a fair idea of what you may expect, in terms of performance.

 ```
 -------------------------------------------
 Benchmark                     Time
 -------------------------------------------
-Bonxai_Create              1443778 ns
+Bonxai_Create              9265 us
-OpenVDB_Create             1545890 ns
-Octomap_Create            26780041 ns
+Octomap_Create            44953 us

-Bonxai_Update              1318036 ns
+Bonxai_Update              2658 us
-OpenVDB_Update             1228747 ns
-Octomap_Update             8162226 ns
+Octomap_Update             4464 us

-Bonxai_IterateAllCells       21371 ns
+Bonxai_IterateAllCells      674 us
-OpenVDB_IterateAllCells      54912 ns
-Octomap_IterateAllCells     227799 ns
+Octomap_IterateAllCells    3213 us
 ```

 - **Create** refers to creating a new VoxelGrid from scratch